-The Corporation, has been designated by Lawrence County, Ohio as its agent for the reclamation, rehabilitation and reutilization of vacant, abandoned, tax-foreclosed and other real property in Lawrence County.
+The Corporation has been designated by Lawrence County, Ohio as its agent for the reclamation, rehabilitation and reutilization of vacant, abandoned, tax-foreclosed and other real property in Lawrence County.
 Principal operating revenues of the Corporation include contributions from Lawrence County's delinquent tax and assessment collection fund.
-The Corporation is currently participating in the Ohio Housing Finance Agency Neighborhood Initiative Program, through the office of the United States Department of Treasury.
+The Corporation previously participated in the Ohio Housing Finance Agency Neighborhood Initiative Program, through the office of the United States Department of Treasury.
+This grant expired in 2019.
+However, due to remaining funds available on the Corporation's original award, OHFA allowed the Corporation to continue obligating funds in 2020.
+These funds were reimbursed in 2020 and 2021.
+Future revenues are expected to come primarily through future property sales as well as through the Ohio Department of Development's Demolition and Site Revitalization program.